- Free delivery over £40

 Please read the full information regarding warnings and precautions detailed in the Patient Information Leaflet before taking DulcoEase.

-- Speak to a doctor or pharmacist before taking DulcoEase if you are currently taking or having recently stopped taking any other prescribed or non-prescribed medicines.
+- Speak to a doctor or pharmacist before taking DulcoEase if you are currently taking or have recently stopped taking any other prescribed or non-prescribed medicines.

 DulcoEase - Pregnancy